-Postimperialism is a class-analytical conception of international capitalism with implications for the
+Postimperialism is a conception of international capitalism with implications for the

-behavior of transnational corporations (TNCs) in newly
+behavior of transnational corporations in newly industrializing countries.

 Becker, David G. et al., Boulder and London: Lynne Rienner, 1987, pages x, 252.

-report on postimperialism, commenting on various theories.
-Coauthors are Jeff Frieden,
+An overall report on postimperialism, commenting on various theories.

 Imperialism and the anti-imperialist mind